Warai777/Elysiad_Bot/README-ELYNIAD-CORE.md

-# Elysiad / Alicietta: Core Design Philosophy
+# Elysiad: Core Design Philosophy

-Alicietta is a magical, narrative-heavy, transmigration-based RPG web experience (and future app) where the player enters any fictional story world in existence — from anime and books to movies, games, and comics.
+Elysiad is a magical, narrative-heavy, transmigration-based RPG web experience (and future app) where the player enters any fictional story world in existence — from anime and books to movies, games, and comics.

 ## 🧬 Core Premise
 You, the player, are a persistent soul known as an **Origin Essence**.
 You have one true self — a custom character you design — and this identity follows you across every fictional world you enter.